d-german/reasoned-hope/Writerside/topics/Knowing-versus-Showing-that-Christianity-is-true.md

 ● Remember, it's hard to be absolutely certain about many things.
 Of course, other people will also try to give arguments that you are wrong!
 ● But we can trust that the Witness of the Holy Spirit is always greater.
-● Our arguments are better than theirs
+● Our arguments are better than theirs!